stephangriesel/telerik-blogs/how-to-create-a-custom-react-hook.md

 }
 ```

-Above you see that all we really need this Hook to take as an argument is some string of text, we call it `title`.
-Inside the Hook we call the `useEffect` Hook and set the title so long as the title has changed, our second argument to the `useEffect` method will perform that check before updating document title.
-You mean, creating a custom Hook is as easy as creating a function.
-And that function can reference any other Hook.
-Hot damn.
-Creating custom Hooks is easier than I thought.
+Above you see that all we really need this Hook to take as an argument is a string of text which we will call `title`.
+Inside the Hook we call React Core's basic `useEffect` Hook and set the title so long as the title has changed.
+The second argument to `useEffect` will perform that check for us and only update the title if it's local state is different than what we are passing in.
+You mean, creating a custom Hook is as easy as creating a function?
+Yep, it's that easy at it's core, and that function can reference any other Hook.
+Hot damn...
+Creating custom Hooks is easier than we thought!

 Let's review what our overall functional component will now look like, you will see that I left the old call to `useEffect` commented out, above it is how we use the custom Hook for this instead.
-This can be viewed in an [updated StackBlitz demo](https://stackblitz.com/edit/react-custom-hook?file=Counter.js) as well:
+This can be viewed in an [updated StackBlitz demo](https://stackblitz.com/edit/react-custom-hook?file=Counter.js):

 ```
 import React, { Component, useState, useEffect } from 'react';